-The old concept of contact and residence was replaced and has been known as Child Arrangement Orders since the Children and Family Act 2014 came into force, amending the existing Children Act 1989.
+Child Arrangement Orders replace the older concept of contact and residence.
+They have been known as Child Arrangement Orders since the Children and Family Act 2014 came into force, amending the existing Children Act 1989.

 The Court has the power to make the following orders (known as Section 8 Orders):

-- Child Arrangement Orders – This will regulate the arrangements such as where should the children reside and how much contact the non-resident parent should have with the children.
+This regulates arrangements such as where the children reside and how much contact the non-resident parent should have with the children.

-In any dispute over a child, the Courts will refer the matter in the first instance to CAFCASS who will carry out a risk assessment.
+In any dispute over a child, the Courts will refer the matter in the first instance to CAFCASS (the Children and Family Court Advisory and Support Service) which will carry out a risk assessment.
 The Courts will treat the welfare of the child as their paramount consideration hence an order will only be made if it is in the child’s best interests to do so.